 Green Sense program is a take- back and recycling initiative by Whirlpool India.
 As part of this initiative, consumers can contact Whirlpool to dispose of their Whirlpool branded products which have reached end of their useful life.

-Currently the initiative covers pick up of e-waste related to air-conditioners, washing machines and refrigerators only.
+Currently the initiative covers e-waste related to air-conditioners, washing machines and refrigerators only.

 Our Green Sense program provides a convenient way to the Whirlpool consumer to dispose off their Whirlpool appliances when they reach their end-of-life.
 The consumer can call Whirlpool Service Centre at 60008558* (for private subscriber) & 18601804558 (for BSNL & MTNL subscribers) and 1800 208 1800 (Toll free) and know the nearest collection centre where they can drop off the appliance.

 Consumers do not have to pay for participating in the Green sense program for Whirlpool branded products.